Home / Crafts / Everyday Crafts / Make a DIY Gone Fishing Sign for Home or Cabin

 Painting the pine board in black using a foam brush

-I cut my stencil out of vinyl for this project.
-Use a scraper to make sure your stencil is adhered properly.
-Remove the transfer.
+• Cut the template out of vinyl and apply to the wood (transfer tape comes in handy for this).
+Use a scraper to make sure your vinyl is adhered properly.
+Remove the transfer tape.

-Step 4.
-Roughly go over the letters with your base paint – we do this to seal the edges and prevent too much bleeding from the top paint coat.
+• Roughly go over the letters with the base paint – do this to seal the edges and prevent bleeding from the top paint coat (underneath the vinyl).

-Use a dry brush for the top paint to give a streaky, unfinished feel.
+• Paint the top coat with warm white.
+Use a dry brush for the top paint to give a streaky, rustic feel.
 Paint the sides and the backside as well.

 remove stencil sticker letters